India Polymer Q3 2026: Pricing Models After the Nil-BCD Window

 What happens to India polymer import duty on July 1, 2026?

-If the nil-BCD window is not extended, Basic Customs Duty reverts to 7.5% plus Social Welfare Surcharge of 0.75% — total non-recoverable import cost returns to 8.25% of CIF value.
-IGST at 18% continues unchanged and remains reclaimable as input tax credit.
-BIS rescission from November 12, 2025 is structural and unaffected.
-PVC paste anti-dumping duty ($707/MT max from China) continues through June 2029 unaffected.
+If the nil-BCD window under Notification No. 12/2026-Customs is not extended, Basic Customs Duty reverts to 7.5% plus Social Welfare Surcharge of 0.75% (10% of BCD) — total non-recoverable import cost returns to 8.25% of CIF value.
+IGST at 18% continues unchanged and remains reclaimable as input tax credit for GST-registered importers.
+The BIS rescission from November 12, 2025 is structural and unaffected.
+PVC paste anti-dumping duty from China (up to $707/MT under Notification No. 09/2024-Customs ADD) continues through June 2029 unaffected.

-Does China's CTO cost advantage offset the 8.25% duty reversion?
+Does China's CTO/MTO feedstock advantage offset the 8.25% duty reversion?

-What does India-UAE CEPA offer on polymer imports — and why does the TRQ matter?
+What does India-Korea CEPA 2.0 offer on polymer imports?

 Can I route Chinese polymer through Thailand or Korea to get AIFTA or CEPA preference?

-No. Indian customs enforces "proof of origin" under Circular No. 14/2025-Customs effective March 18, 2025.
-Third-country routing via ASEAN is being actively policed.
+No. Indian customs enforces 'proof of origin' since Circular No. 14/2025-Customs effective March 18, 2025 — not just Certificate of Origin.
+Third-country routing via ASEAN or other preferential origins is being actively policed.
 Form AI and CEPA certificates must correspond to actual production in the claimed origin country.
-Legitimate dual-sourcing with genuine Korean or Thai producers is fine; routing Chinese production through ASEAN-based trading intermediaries is a compliance risk.
+A container of Chinese HDPE exported through Bangkok does not automatically qualify for AIFTA 0% BCD — customs can query, reassess at MFN rate, and impose penalties.
+Legitimate dual-sourcing with genuine Thai or Korean producers is fine; routing via trading intermediaries is not.
+Note also that AIFTA Rules of Origin are under renegotiation — a 10th round was held mid-August 2025 with RoO tightening under discussion.

-What happens to the PVC paste ADD if the BCD window closes?
+What happens to the PVC paste anti-dumping duty if the BCD window closes?

 Unchanged.
-Notification No. 09/2024-Customs ADD runs through June 2029 regardless of BCD status.
-For paste resin sourcing, Hanwha Solutions Korea (Yeosu) is exempt from the ADD entirely; Kaneka Paste Polymer Malaysia is exempt via an accepted price undertaking.
-Both are preferred alternatives to Chinese paste.
+Notification No. 09/2024-Customs ADD is a separate proceeding from BCD under different statutory authority.
+The duty up to $707/MT on Chinese PVC paste runs through June 2029.
+For alternative sourcing, Hanwha Solutions Korea (Yeosu plant) is exempt from the ADD entirely ($0/MT rate in the notification); Kaneka Paste Polymer Malaysia is exempt via an accepted price undertaking.
+If Q3 volume warrants a supplier shift, both are viable alternatives to Chinese paste regardless of BCD status.

 Should Q3 planning assume window extension or sunset?

 Build both scenarios.
-Commodity polyolefins: run parallel models at 0% and 7.5% BCD across China, Korea, Thailand, UAE (TRQ-adjusted).
-Engineering polymers: model both rates but keep China primary (ABS split with Korea).
-Decision trigger: extension announced late May → continue Q2 pattern; sunset confirmed or no signal by mid-June → default to sunset assumption, increase Korea/ASEAN share 20-30% on quality-sensitive commodity grades, supplier onboarding by May 15.
+For commodity polyolefins, run parallel landed-cost models at 0% BCD (extension) and 7.5% BCD plus 0.75% SWS (sunset) across China, Korea, Thailand, UAE origins.
+For engineering polymers, model both rates but keep China as primary — no origin has CEPA-level advantage on PA6/PA66/PC/POM/PBT (ABS excepted).
+Decision trigger dates: If extension notified late May → continue Q2 pattern.
+If sunset confirmed or by mid-June with no signal → default to sunset assumption, increase Korea/ASEAN share 20-30% on quality-sensitive commodity grades, begin supplier onboarding by May 15 latest.

 Related Reading